EnricoGiampieri/jmt-python/README.md

     - the value associated SHOULD be an object, with the column names as values
     - the values associated to each name are representative of the data type of the column
     - it is RECOMMENDED that the data types are expressed in string with the standard JSON definition of types
+* it is RECOMMENDED to use whitespaces to indent the arrays, to provide visual clarity to the structures
+* it is RECOMMENDED to use an empty line to visually separate the tables to provide visual clarity

 ### 3.2 Parsing

 The parser MUST accept newline as line delimiter `\n` (0x0A) as well as carriage return and newline `\r\n` (0x0D0A).

+Whitelines in the line, before or after the JSON structure, should be ignored.

 If the JSON text is not parsable, the parser SHOULD raise an error.
-The parser MAY silently ignore empty lines, e.g. `\n\n`.
+The parser MUST ignore empty lines, e.g. `\n\n`.
-This behavior MUST be documented and SHOULD be configurable by the user of the parser.

 ### 3.3 MediaType and File Extensions